22nd Jun 2021

 Burn calories and boost libido

-Among the other reasons to go swimming in the often chilly sea?
+Among the other reasons to go swimming in the often chilly Irish sea?
 It burns extra calories as your body works harder to keep itself warm.
 It enhances circulation as cold water flushes your veins, arteries and capillaries; forcing your blood to the surface to push the cold downwards, warming your extremities in the process.
 It even increases libido (!): “Cold water boosts estrogen and testosterone production, adding an edge to fertility and libido,” said Tynan.

 Sense of community